rajapavan010/Restaurant-Recommendation-System-using-Content-based-and-collaborative-filtering/README.md

 3. Follow the steps in the provided Jupyter notebook or Python scripts to preprocess data, perform EDA, train models, and generate recommendations.

 ## Data Preprocessing
-- Handle missing values and encode categorical features.
+- **Missing Values**: Address missing values using appropriate imputation techniques.
+- **Categorical Encoding**: Encode categorical features using methods such as one-hot encoding or label encoding.
-- Normalize numerical features.
+- **Normalization**: Normalize numerical features to ensure they are on a similar scale.
-- Transform target variables for classification and regression tasks.
+- **Target Transformation**: Transform target variables for use in classification and regression models.

 ## Exploratory Data Analysis
-- Visualize the distribution of aggregate ratings.
+- **Ratings Distribution**: Visualize the distribution of restaurant ratings.
-- Analyze the popularity of different cuisines.
+- **Cuisine Analysis**: Identify and analyze the popularity of various cuisines.
-- Explore correlations between features.
+- **Feature Correlation**: Examine correlations between different features.
-- Create heatmaps and bar plots to visualize insights.
+- **Visualization**: Use heatmaps, bar plots, and other visualization tools to uncover insights.

-## Machine Learning Models
+## Predictive Modeling
-- Train Logistic Regression, Random Forest, and SVM models.
+- **Model Training**: Train models including Logistic Regression, Random Forest, and Support Vector Machines (SVM).
-- Evaluate models using accuracy and RMSE metrics.
+- **Model Evaluation**: Assess model performance using metrics such as accuracy for classification and RMSE for regression.
-- Split data into training and testing sets to validate models.
+- **Data Splitting**: Split the dataset into training and testing sets to evaluate model generalizability.

 ## Recommendation Systems
-- Implement content-based recommendations using TF-IDF vectorization and cosine similarity.
+- **Content-Based Filtering**: Develop content-based recommendations using TF-IDF vectorization and cosine similarity.
-- Develop collaborative filtering recommendations based on user-item interactions.
+- **Collaborative Filtering**: Implement collaborative filtering recommendations based on user-item interactions and preferences.

 ## Results
-- Achieved high accuracy (89%) in classification tasks.
+- **Classification Accuracy**: Achieved high accuracy (89%) in classification tasks.
-- Obtained low RMSE (0.40) in regression tasks.
+- **Regression Performance**: Obtained a low Root Mean Squared Error (RMSE) of 0.40 in regression tasks.
-- Generated personalized restaurant recommendations based on user preferences.
+- **Personalized Recommendations**: Successfully generated personalized restaurant recommendations based on user preferences and historical data.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request for review.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.